The San Francisco Marathon Course: Mile 25

 The Bay Bridge, connecting San Francisco to Oakland and the East Bay, also comes into sight at this mile.
 The Bay Bridge was the longest bridge in the world when it opened in 1936, six months before the Golden Gate Bridge.
 The bridge’s new east span, completed in early 2015 and most complex public works project in California history, is a single deck with eastbound and westbound lanes on each side, making it the world’s widest bridge, according to 2014’s Guinness World Records.

-Located in the San Francisco Giants Parking Lot A, at the corner of 3rd Street and Terry Francois Boulevard, The Yard at Mission Rock is a new neighborhood gathering spot created out of repurposed shipping containers.
+Located at the corner of 3rd Street and Terry Francois Boulevard, The Yard at Mission Rock is a new neighborhood gathering spot created out of repurposed shipping containers.
 It provides food, drinks, shopping, cultural and community events.
 Offerings include food trucks, yoga classes, happy hours, live music performances and more.

 There’s a water stop in the middle of Mile 25, and the stretch ends just before China Basin Park at McCovey Cove.